thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The PSA attestation token is encoded in CBOR {{STD94}} format.
 The CBOR representation of a PSA token MUST be "valid" according to the definition in {{Section 1.2 of STD94}}.
 Besides, only definite-length string, arrays, and maps are allowed.
-Given that a PSA attester is typically found in a constrained device, it MAY NOT emit CBOR preferred serializations ({{Section 4.1 of STD94}}).
+Given that a PSA Attester is typically found in a constrained device, it MAY NOT emit CBOR preferred serializations ({{Section 4.1 of STD94}}).
 Therefore, the Verifier MUST be a variation-tolerant CBOR decoder.